Michael McCrary

-Michael Curtis McCrary (born July 7, 1970) is a former American football player who was defensive end for the Seattle Seahawks and the Baltimore Ravens for ten seasons in the National Football League (NFL) between 1993 and 2002.
+Michael Curtis McCrary (born July 7, 1970) is an American former professional football player who was a defensive end for ten seasons with the Seattle Seahawks and the Baltimore Ravens of the National Football League (NFL) between 1993 and 2002.
 McCrary was a two-time Pro Bowler in 1998 and 1999.
 McCrary was inducted to the Ravens Ring of Honor in 2004.
 McCrary is now doing commentary for the Ravens on WBAL-AM.

-Early years
+Early life

 When McCrary was a young boy his mother wanted to place him in a day care which was located across the street from his home.
 However, it wasn't racially integrated and she sued the day care to allow Michael's admittance.
 The case went to the United States Supreme Court Runyon v.
 McCrary in 1976.
 One of the justices who dissented was former football star Byron "Whizzer" White; a quarter-century later, in 2000, McCrary won the Byron "Whizzer" White NFL Man of the Year Award.
 He later attended George C. Marshall High School in Fairfax County, Virginia.

 College career

-McCrary played college football at Wake Forest University from 1989–92, setting school records for sacks in a season (16) and in a career (30), records he still holds.
+McCrary played college football at Wake Forest University from 1989 to 1992, setting school records for sacks in a season (16) and in a career (30), records he still holds.

 When being scouted by NFL scouts they found his vertical leap was measured at 36 inches; and at 250 pounds, he came in at 4.59 seconds in the 40-yard sprint.